Cyrix126/tasks-tracker/README.md

 # task-tracker-rs
-Restfull API backend to manage status of long running tasks.
+Restful API backend to manage status of long running tasks.
 ## Description
 task-tracker-rs is a backend service that manage only the status, not the tasks themselves.
 A service can use it to create a task, update the progress and status of completion.
 An id to track the task will be given at creation, allowing to view or update it.